kamax-matrix/mxisd/docs/features/identity.md

 controlled by mxisd or a bot/service that will then reject the invite.

-If this dedicated User ID is to be controlled by mxisd, the [Application Service](experimental/application-service.md) feature must be configured and integrated with your Homeserver.
+If this dedicated User ID is to be controlled by mxisd, the [Application Service](experimental/application-service.md) feature must be configured and integrated with your Homeserver, as well as the *Auto-reject 3PID invite capability*.

 #### Configuration
 ```yaml